alazraq/AutoML/Report/Report.md

 f.canvas.draw()
 ```

-On the graph above, we can clearly see that the overall consumption trend does not correspond to any per-appliance trend.
+On the graph above, we can clearly see that the **overall consumption trend does not correspond to any per-appliance trend**.
 Indeed, we can observe two sharp declines (one around 2013-04-15, and another around 2013-08-10) that lead to an opposite effect on the per-appliance trends (on the first one, the per-appliance average drops, and on the second it raises).
 This makes it even harder to predict the per-appliance consumption as there is no clear link between them and the overall consumption.

-The difference between the consumtions can most probably be explained by the presence of other appliances in the house.
+The difference between the consumtions can most probably be explained by the presence of **other appliances in the house**.

-This means that predicting the consumption of the appliance and it's the percentage of its contribution to the total consumption is not the same problem.
+This means that predicting the consumption of the appliance and its contribution to the total consumption is not the same problem.

-Now let's have a look at some specificities of the data.
+Now let us have a look at some specificities of the data.

 ### Analysis of the predictors